 Companies operating in China are required to participate in various government sponsored employee benefit plans, including certain social insurance, housing funds and other welfare-oriented payment obligations.
 We have not made adequate employee benefit payments as required under applicable PRC labor laws.
-Accrual for the underpaid amounts as recorded amounted to US\$1.6 million, US\$2.2 million and US\$3.0 million as of December 31, 2011, 2012 and 2013, respectively.
-We believe it is not probable for us to be exposed to any PRC governmental penalties in relation to the under-paid amount of our employee benefits.
+Accrual for the underpaid amounts as recorded amounted to US\$2.2 million, US\$3.0 million and US\$4.4 million as of December 31, 2012, 2013 and 2014, respectively.
+We believe it is not probable for us to be exposed to any PRC governmental penalties in relation to the under-paid amount of our employee benefit.
 However, our failure in making contributions to various employee benefit plans and complying with applicable PRC labor-related laws may still subject us to late payment penalties.
 See "Item 3.D.
 Key Information-Risk Factors-Risks Relating to Doing Business in China-Our failure to make adequate contributions to various employee benefit plans as required by PRC regulations may subject us to penalties."